 PTSD can impact anyone who has had exposure to a severe threat to wellbeing or risk of harm.
 Witnessing or experiencing traumatic events can result in PTSD.

 - Veterans.
-PTSD was first recognized in soldiers returning from war.
+PTSD wast recognized in soldiers returning from war.
 The traumatic events of war have a major impact on veterans.
-When you consider how many veterans have PTSD, it is not surprising that this condition was first realized in that population.
+When you consider how many veterans have PTSD, it is not surprising that this condition was firs first realized in that population.
 An estimated 30% of Vietnam veterans struggle with this disorder as a result of their experiences in the war.
 Soldiers of Operation Iraqi Freedom and Enduring Freedom experience PTSD at a rate of between 11% to 20%.

 - Law enforcement and first responders.
 People who work in law enforcement, first responders and firefighters are frequently exposed to situations in which they are expected to stay calm, alert and help the victims of any given scenario.
 Because of this exposure, people in these professions are at greater risk for PTSD.